How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 We found a comprehensive free guide from the Lewy Body Dementia Association that explains common behavioral symptoms of dementia and shares helpful tips for reducing and managing challenging dementia behaviors.

-We highlight their essential dementia care tips and give a brief overview of the topics covered in the guide and how these suggestions make caring for someone with dementia a little easier.
+We highlight their essential dementia care tips and give a brief overview of the guide’s topics and how these suggestions make caring for someone with dementia a little easier.

 Because their ability to express themselves declines, people with dementia often unintentionally use behavior as a way to communicate.

-When you observe a behavior, ask yourself why they might be acting this way and if there could be a cause or trigger.
+When you observe a behavior, ask yourself why they might be acting this way and whether there is a cause or trigger.
 That helps you find ways to reduce or manage the behavior.

 It’s important to remember that you can’t use reason and logic to convince someone with dementia not to behave a certain way.
 Instead, find ways to decrease the intensity or frequency of the behavior.